How to keep warm for less – and why it matters to your health

 To avoid any potential health issues Age UK recommends heating your main living space to a steady 21°C. When it comes to getting a good night’s sleep, the Sleep Foundation advise a bedroom temperature of 18°C – if the room is 12°C or below, you’ll find it difficult to drop off.

 When the climate is cold it’s important to keep yourself warm, so heat the rooms you live in.
-You can always cut back on spare rooms or spaces you use for storage by turning down the radiator and keeping doors closed.
+You can always cut back on spare rooms or spaces you use less often by turning down the radiator and keeping doors closed.

 One way to keep our core body temperature stable is to exercise.
 Even when it’s too cold to go outside, there are plenty of ways to keep moving inside.